 A pot made of platinum

 But I should have known better!
 Hadn’t the Bodhisatta* himself, the later Buddha Gotama, traded a very similar pot (made of gold) for worthless junk and a few copper coins?
-At least this is what the Serivanijan-Jataka** tells us.
+At least, this is what the Serivanijan-Jataka** tells us.
 The story can be found at Ananda monastery in Bagan.
 And I even had been to that place!
 But, of course, I didn’t understand the meaning of the murals then.
-Here is the story: once the Bodhisatta was incarnated as a dealer in pots and pans in the city of Serivan.
-Together with a colleague he roamed the villages in the area and sold his goods there.
-When the two of them arrived in one of the typical one-street villages, they split up.
-One of them worked the houses on the right side of the street, the other one the left side.
-Then they had a cup of tea together on the roadside.
-Afterwards both of them worked the other side of the road
+Here is the story: once, the Bodhisatta was incarnated as a dealer in pots and pans in the city of Serivan.
+He roamed the villages in the area with a colleague and sold his goods there.
+They split up when the two of them arrived in one of the typical one-street villages.
+One of them worked on the houses on the right side of the street, the other one on the left side.
+Then, they had a cup of tea together on the roadside.
+Afterward, both of them worked on the other side of the road.

-So it happened that the Bodhisatta’s colleague, a greedy fellow, on his tour passed a poor house where an old woman lived with her daughter.
-Both had been rich in the past but had lost everything due to unfortunate circumstances and lived in poverty.
+So it happened that the Bodhisatta’s colleague, a greedy fellow, on his tour, passed a poor house where an older woman lived with her daughter.
+Both had been rich in the past but lost everything due to unfortunate circumstances and lived in dire poverty.

-Only an old, dented, soot-blackened cooking pot had remained from their former life – and it had become quite perforated, so that no food could be prepared in it.
-When the pot dealer came by, the old woman invited him in and showed him the pot with the request to exchange it for a new one.
-‘An old pot for a new one?
-Why should I do that?’ he asked.
-The old woman began to cry and so he stooped himself to take a closer look at the pot.
+Only an old, dented, soot-blackened cooking pot had remained from their former life – and it had become entirely perforated so that no food could be prepared in it.
+When the pot dealer came by, the old lady invited him in and showed him the pot, requesting to exchange it for a new one.
+“An old pot for a new one?
+Why should I do that?” he asked.
+She began to cry, so he stooped to take a closer look at the pot.
 He scratched the bottom of the pot and turned pale – the pot was made of pure gold!
-But he didn’t let on about it and said to the woman: ‘All right, I’ll exchange the pot for a new, smaller one, but you have to give me three more copper pieces!’ – ‘Lord, we have no money at all!
-Be merciful, take the pot and give us a new one – we haven’t eaten something warm for three days now!’- ‘It’s only three copper pieces!
+But he didn’t let on about it and said to the woman: “All right, I’ll exchange the pot for a new, smaller one, but you have to give me three more copper pieces on top of it!” – “Lord, we have no money at all!
+Be merciful, take the pot, and give us a new one – we haven’t eaten something warm for three days now!”- “It’s only three copper pieces!
 You can borrow them from your neighbors!
 I’ll be back after a while.
-Get the money in the meantime!’ was the harsh reply.
-And off he went – of course with the firm intention to take the golden pot with him later.
-The two women stayed behind crying.
+Get the money in the meantime!” was the harsh reply.
+And off he went – of course, with the firm intention to take the golden pot with him later.
+The two women stayed behind, crying.
 But the deceitful merchant had reckoned without his host.
-Not much later the Bodhisatta passed the house of the women.
+Not much later, the Bodhisatta passed the house of the women.

-They poured out their troubles to him and out of pity he also had a look at the pot.
+They poured out their troubles to him, and out of pity, he also had a look at the pot.
 He scratched the bottom and came to the same conclusion as his colleague: the pot was made of pure gold!
-‘My dear lady’, said he, ‘this pot is made of pure gold!
-It is worth far more than all the goods plus the cash I have on me.
-I’d be a swindler if I agree to this barter!’ – ‘Sir, have mercy, please!’ pleaded the old woman and after much back and forth the Bodhisatta changed his mind.
+“My dear lady,” said he, “this pot is made of pure gold!
+It is worth far more than all the goods and the cash I have.
+I’d be a swindler if I agreed to this swap!” – “Sir, have mercy, please!” pleaded the old woman, and after much back and forth, the Bodhisatta changed his mind.
 He handed over all his wares and all his cash to the women.
 They gladly allowed him to keep some money for the ferry ride across the river.
 He took the pot and went home without waiting for his colleague.

-It did not take long before the greedy man came to the women’s house and asked: ‘Well, did you manage to get the money?’ – ‘You rascal!’ screamed the old woman!
-‘Your honest colleague was here and told us the truth!
-Get out of here before I chase you out with my broom!’
-Furious, the swindler threw his goods and all his money on the floor and stormed away to confront his colleague.
-When he reached the river, he saw the Bodhisatta midstream on the ferry!
+Not much later, the greedy man came to the women’s house and asked: “Well, did you manage to get the money?” – “You rascal!” screamed the old woman.
+“Your honest colleague was here and told us the truth!
+Get out of here before I chase you out with my broom!”
+Furious, the swindler threw his goods and money on the floor and stormed away to confront his colleague.
+When he reached the river, he saw the Bodhisatta midstream on the ferry.
 He screamed and shouted his name obsessively and summoned him to come back.
 But his colleague ignored him.
-The evil man’s heart ‘became hot, blood rushed out of his mouth and his heart broke like the clay on the bottom of a dried-up pond…’ Only in passing, it should be mentioned that the crook was later incarnated as the archenemy of the Enlightened One, Devadatta.
-Out of greed he tried to assassinate the Buddha several times and failed.
+The evil man’s heart ‘became hot, blood rushed out of his mouth, and his heart broke like the clay on the bottom of a dried-up pond…’ Only in passing should it be mentioned that the crook was later incarnated as the archenemy of the Enlightened One, Devadatta.
+Out of greed, he tried to assassinate the Buddha several times and failed.
 Consequently, he descended to hell.
 If I would have known this story then, I’d probably be a rich man today.
-But to be honest, I didn’t have five thousand dollars on me then either…
+But honestly, I didn’t have five thousand dollars on me then either…

 *Bodhisatta (Pali, Bodhisattva/Sanskrit) means ‘enlightenment being’ on the path to Buddhahood.
 They can take the form of humans or animals.
-Usually, they have made a resolution to become a Buddha and have received a prediction or confirmation from a living Buddha that this will be the case.
+Usually, they vowed to become a Buddha or have received a prediction from a living Buddha that this would be the case.

 **Jataka (lit. birth stories) are the canonical stories of the previous existences of the historical Buddha.
-In these existences he is called Bodhisatta (Pali, see above).
-Traditionally there are 547 canonical existences.
-Some jatakas are rather short, others of epic breadth.
-The first is the Apannaka –jataka.
-It tells the story of two traders who travel in the desert.
+He is called Bodhisatta (Pali, see above) in these existences.
+Traditionally, there are 547 canonical existences.
+Some jatakas are relatively short, others of epic breadth.

-The first one meets a miserable death while the second one (the Bodhisatta) arrives safely at his destination – thanks to his wisdom.
-The last jataka (No. 547) tells the story of king Vessantara, who gives up all his possessions (including his wife and his children).
-He acquires so much merit that he is consequently reincarnated as Gotama (Sanskrit: Gautama), the historical Buddha.
 That doesn’t mean, however, that this number embraces all the previous existences of Gotama.
 There may have been countless others.
-According to the Burmese tradition there are three additional ones, bringing the total to 550.
+According to the Burmese tradition, there are three additional ones, bringing the total to 550.
 One of them is the hermit Sumedha.
 His image can be seen in many temples.